Code-Institute-Submissions/milestone_project_1-6/README.md

 When I am skimming the pages my attention is drawn to the unexpected and out of the ordinary.
 The clean landing site of the bar with an inviting image of the exterior will differ from other pages.
 I will need to know more about the bar, I therefor click on the navbar or scroll to the second 'About' page.
-I need contact information to know where to go, opening hours and how to get in touch for specific information.I then click again on the fixed-to-top navbar, click on the provided link provided in the text, or scroll further down the pages to the contact information provided in the footer.
+ I need contact information to know where to go, opening hours and how to get in touch for specific information.
+I then click again on the navbar, or click on the link provided in the text, or scroll further down the pages to the contact information provided in the footer.

 * Returning customer